 When The Home Depot challenged us to think about how we could make a simple eco-friendly update in our home, there was one room that immediately came to mind – the powder room.
 Our powder room is literally the only room in the house that doesn’t get any natural light so using the overhead light is a necessity.
-When we were building the house however, our electrician installed what we not-so-affectionately refer to as ” boob lights” everywhere as the default overhead light fixture.
+When we were building the house, however, our el-installatør installed what we not-so-affectionately refer to as ” boob lights” everywhere as the default overhead light fixture.

 Not only do we hate the “builder basic” look of them, but they’re not the the most efficient – especially with the incandescent bulbs they were installed with.
 We chose to swap our our “boob” for this simple LED flushmount which has an integrated LED light source.

 Since LED lights can burn for thousands of hours that means no more changing lightbulbs!!!
 And if you’ve ever tried to balance on a ladder while attempting to hold a light fixture in place with one and and secure it with the other then you know why I’m so excited about that.
 But the best part is that the LED produces the same amount of light as the incandescent bulb, all while using 70% less electricity.
 Translation: less energy use = less money spent on our hydro bill!
 Needless to say, replacing the fixture with one so much more visually appealing that will also save us time and energy is a win win…win!